Rev. Dr. Martin Luther King Jr. (MLK)

 Reed College, like Dr. King, recognizes the power of community engagement.
 Reed's MLK Day of Engagement honors Dr. King's legacy by transforming the day off to a day on.
 We invite the Reed community to participate in events that bring to life our shared mission to build mutually beneficial relationships within the community in order to foster sustainable and positive social change.

-Please join the Reed community in the following virtual events:
+We invite the Reed community to the following events:

 MLK Day of Engagement is sponsored by Reed's Office for Institutional Diversity, Multicultural Resource Center, and SEEDS (Students for Education, Equity, and Direct Service).
+Due to Reed's health and safety protocols, MLK Day of Engagement events are only open to the on-campus Reed community at this time.
 Please contact email@example.com for more information.